oystparis/oyst-1click-magento/README.md

 ## Installation

+To install the module there is different way to do it.
+Chose the most efficient one for your website.

 ### Via Magento Downloader

+If you are using the compilation, before installing the extension it's necessary to disable it!
+After you install, click the `Run Compilation Process` button in `Admin Backend` — `System` — `Tools` — `Compilation` ;

-1. Download the last package [Oyst_OneClick-x.x.x.tgz](https://github.com/oystparis/oyst-1click-magento/releases) from the official releases ;
+1. Download the lastest release [Oyst_OneClick-x.x.x.tgz](https://github.com/oystparis/oyst-1click-magento/releases/latest) ;
-2. Login into the backend, go to `System` — `Cache Management` and __enable__ all types of cache ;
-3. Go to `System` — `Tools` — `Compilation` and make sure compilation is disabled.
-It should display “_Compiler Status: Disabled_” on that page ;
-4. Go to `System` — `Magento Connect` — `Magento Connect Manager` and upload your file ;
+2. Go to `Admin Backend` — `System` — `Magento Connect` — `Magento Connect Manager` and upload your file ;
-5. Go to `System` — `Cache Management` page under Magento backend and click “_Flush Cache Storage_” button.
-After this action, the extension is installed ;
-6. If you need to enable compilation, you can do it now at `System` — `Tools` — `Compilation` ;
+3. Clear the cache from `Admin Backend` — `System` — `Cache Management` ;
-7. Please log out of the backend and log in again, so Magento can refresh permissions.
+4. Log out of the backend and log in again, so Magento can refresh permissions.

 ### Via FTP/SFTP/SSH

+If you are using the compilation, before installing the extension it's necessary to disable it!
+After you install, click the `Run Compilation Process` button in `Admin Backend` — `System` — `Tools` — `Compilation` ;

-1. Download the last package [Oyst_OneClick-x.x.x.tgz](https://github.com/oystparis/oyst-1click-magento/releases) from the official releases and unzip ;
+1. Download the lastest release [Oyst_OneClick-x.x.x.tgz](https://github.com/oystparis/oyst-1click-magento/releases/latest) and unzip ;
-2. Login into the backend, go to `System` — `Cache Management` and __enable__ all types of cache ;
-3. Go to `System` — `Tools` — `Compilation` and make sure compilation is disabled.
-It should display “_Compiler Status: Disabled_” on that page ;
-4. Connect to your website source folder with FTP/SFTP/SSH and upload all the extension files and folders of the extension package to the root folder of your Magento installation:
+2. Upload all files and folders to the root folder of your Magento:
 > /!\ Please use the “__Merge__” upload mode.
 Do not replace the whole folders, but merge them.
 This way your FTP/SFTP client will only add new files.
 This mode is used by default by most of FTP/SFTP clients software.
-For MacOS it’s recommended to use Transmit.
-5. Go to `System` — `Cache Management` page under Magento backend and click “_Flush Cache Storage_” button.
-After this action, the extension is installed ;
-6. If you need to enable compilation, you can do it now at `System` — `Tools` — `Compilation` ;
+3. Clear the cache from `Admin Backend` — `System` — `Cache Management` ;
-7. Please log out of the backend and log in again, so Magento can refresh permissions.
+4. Log out of the backend and log in again, so Magento can refresh permissions.

-### By cloning this repository
+### Via Git, cloning this repository

-1. Login into the backend, go to `System` — `Cache Management` and __enable__ all types of cache ;
-2. Go to `System` — `Tools` — `Compilation` and make sure compilation is disabled.
-It should display “_Compiler Status: Disabled_” on that page ;
+If you are using the compilation, before installing the extension it's necessary to disable it!
+After you install, click the `Run Compilation Process` button in `Admin Backend` — `System` — `Tools` — `Compilation` ;

-3. Clone this repository ;
+1. Clone this repository ;
-4. Copy the `app`, `js`, `lib`, `skin` folders into the root folder of your Magento ;
+2. Copy the `app`, `js`, `lib`, `skin` folders into the root folder of your Magento ;
-5. Exec `./lib/Oyst/get-sdk.sh`.
+3. Download the lastest release of the oyst-php lib [oyst-php-x.x.x.tar.gz](https://github.com/oystparis/oyst-php/releases/latest) and unzip ;
+4. Copy `oyst-php` folder in `./lib/Oyst/` of your Magento ;
+5. Remove `./lib/Oyst/oyst-php/.gitignore` file ;
+6. Commit your changes.

-### Install using Composer
+### Via Composer

-Add the repository
+Add the repository:
 ```
   "repositories": [
     {